chef/chef-oss-practices/contributors/guide/pull-requests.md

 ## Pull Requests and the Release Cycle

-If a pull request has been reviewed, but held or not approved, it might be due to the current phase in the [Release Cycle](/contributors/devel/release.md).
+If a pull request has been reviewed, but held or not approved, it might be due to the current phase in the release cycle.
 Occasionally, a team may freeze their own code base when working towards a specific feature or goal that could impact other development.
 During this time, your pull request could remain unmerged while their release work is completed.

-If you feel your pull request is in this state, contact the appropriate [team](teams/team-list.md) for clarification.
+If you feel your pull request is in this state, contact one of the the appropriate [project](../../projects/README.md) members for clarification.

-## Automation

-The Chef Software, Inc. OSS community uses a variety of automation to manage pull requests.
-This automation is described in detail [in the automation doc](devel/automation.md).

 ## Why was my pull request closed?